aohorodnyk/aohorodnyk.com/content/post/2023-07-31-go-panic-libraries.md

 In [Go][golang] we have all tools to handle errors.
 But the preferrable way to use errors is to return them as a value and handle them in the caller code.

-If a developer of a library expects that in the most cases the caller will not handle the error, he can provide a helper function with `Must` prefix that will panic in case of error.
+If a developer of a library expects that in the most cases the caller will not handle the error, they can provide a helper function with `Must` prefix that will panic in case of error.
 But the main interface of the library **MUST** still return an error.

+Let's follow good practices and make our code more stable and predictable.

 [golang]: https://golang.org/
 [rust]: https://www.rust-lang.org/